FACTBOX-Who has been prosecuted for trying to undo Trump's 2020 election loss? | Law-Order

 FACTBOX-Who has been prosecuted for trying to undo Trump's 2020 election loss?

-LONGEST SENTENCE That distinction goes to Rhodes, a former Army paratrooper turned Yale-educated lawyer, who was sentenced in May of this year to 18 years in prison for seditious conspiracy and other crimes.
+That distinction goes to Rhodes, a former Army paratrooper turned Yale-educated lawyer, who was sentenced in May of this year to 18 years in prison for seditious conspiracy and other crimes.
 Rhodes during his sentencing hearing called himself a "political prisoner" who was trying to oppose people "who are destroying our country."
+THE TRUMP DEFENSE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)